 (t) Tubercular Skin Test or Chest X-ray.

 (u) Venereal Disease Treatment.
 See, M.G.L. c.
-112, § 12F; 105 CMR 300.140.
+112, § 12F.

 (v) Vision Test.
-See.
-106 CMR 421.445(L).

-Emotional Injury means an impairment to or disorder of the intellectual or psychological capacity of a child as evidenced by observable and substantial reduction in the child's ability to function within a normal range of performance and behavior.

-Physical Injury means

-(a) death; or

-(b) fracture of a bone, a subdural hematoma, burns, impairment of any organ, and any other such nontrivial injury; or

-(c) soft tissue swelling or skin bruising depending upon such factors as the child's age, circumstances under which the injury occurred, and the number and location of bruises; or

-(d) addiction to drug at birth; or

-(e) failure to thrive.

 Sterilization means any medical procedure, treatment, or operation intended to render an individual permanently incapable of reproducing.
 See, Matter of Moe, 385 Mass.
 555, 432 N.E.2d 712, 716 ft.
-3 (1982); 106CMR 485.002.
+3 (1982); 130 CMR 485.402.

-Substitute Care means the provision of planned, temporary 24 hour a day care when the parent or principal caretaker is unable or unavailable to provide care on a daily basis.
+Substitute Care means the provision of planned, temporary 24 hour a day care when the parent or principal caregiver is unable or unavailable to provide care on a daily basis.
 Substitute care encompasses the provision of foster care, community residential care, and supervised independent living.
 The Department shall protect and promote the basic principle that every child has a right to permanent family by providing substitute care which is time-limited, community-based and in the least restrictive setting possible.

 Substitute Judgment means a decision regarding proposed health care made for an individual incapable of consenting to his/her own health care, which would be made by the incapable individual if s/he were capable, taking into account his/her actual interests and preferences and also his/her present and future incapability.
 See, Rogers v.
 Commissioner of Dept. of Mental Health, 390 Mass.
 489 (1983).

-Support means to find after an investigation that there is reasonable cause to believe a report that a child has suffered abuse or neglect inflicted by a caretaker .
-Support shall mean the same as the earlier phrase Substantiate.

-Unsupport means to find after an investigation a lack of reasonable cause to believe a report that a child has suffered abuse or neglect inflicted by a caretaker .
-Unsupport shall mean the same as the earlier phrase Unsubstantiate.
+Support means to find after an investigation that there is reasonable cause to believe a report that a child has suffered abuse or neglect inflicted by a caregiver.
+Unsupport means to find after an investigation a lack of reasonable cause to believe a report that a child has suffered abuse or neglect inflicted by a caregiver.

-Venereal Diseases is defined in accordance with 105 CMR 300.100, 105 CMR 300.140 and 105 CMR 340.100 and includes.:

-(a) Chancroid

-(b) Gonorrhea

-(c) Granuloma Inguinale

-(d) Lymphogranuloma Venereum

-(e) Syphilis.

 Volunteer means any person who gives his/her services to the Department without any express or implied promise of remuneration.

 Ward means a person who has been adjudicated incompetent and for whom a guardian has been appointed by a Probate Court in accordance with M.G.L. c.
-201 .
+190B.